uttejkona/devops/README.md

 # devops_tools_commands

-Trying to build a Public repo of all the majorly used devops tools commands.
+Trying to build a Public repo of all the majorly used Devops tools commands.

 include:

 Git
 Kubernetes
 Docker
+Including Terraform Azure resources